mh17665/video_call_energy/browser/README.md

 # Browser
 The folders hold more detail about the components of the device for each test and the energy summary excel sheet summarises the energy consumption.
+Information about bandwidth is in the energy summary.